Christine Darby // Published: October 2017 // Updated: November 2024

 Step 1.
 Buy Your Domain

-Even if you are still contemplating “do authors really need a website,” you should purchase a domain.
-Typically, this will be your author name.
-If yourname.com is not available, consider yournameauthor.com, yournamebooks.com, or yournamewriter.com.
+It’s best to choose one based on your author name.
+If yourname.com is not available, you might consider yournameauthor.com, yournamebooks.com, or yournamewriter.com.
 John Green, author of The Fault In Our Stars, uses the latter naming convention for his website.

 Some authors might also consider purchasing domains for individual book titles—you might not have plans for these immediately, but they could prove useful in the future.